Select Page

 Calling All Board Presidents

 Just as superintendents, business officials and other administrators benefit from peer groups at the state and local levels, school board presidents can improve by building a working group as we navigate our own challenges and opportunities in our respective districts.
-Join us for this opportunity to have an initial, collective conversation.
-Be inspired to return home and continue similar conversations with your peers in neighboring districts.
+Attendees were given an opportunity to have an initial, collective conversation before returning home and continuing similar conversations with their peers in neighboring districts.

 The board chair has a legal and ethical responsibility— to their colleagues and those the board represents—to run effective, transparent meetings that consider multiple viewpoints prior to reaching consensus.
-This session will provide an overview of the board president’s statutory responsibilities and offer best practices in how to lead with efficacy.
+This session provided an overview of the board president’s statutory responsibilities and offered best practices in how to lead with efficacy.

-George Steffen, WASB Consultant; Jenn Diaz, WASB Staff Counsel
+George Steffen, WASB Consultant; Scott Mikesh, WASB Staff Counsel

 The Essential Components of Parliamentary Procedure